Mast3rwaf1z/Mast3rwaf1z/README.md

 ## Hi there 👋
 I'm Thomas.

+All code related to my self hosted server is found [here](https://github.com/Skademaskinen)

 * 📚 I'm studying a master's degree in software engineering at [Aalborg University](https://cs.aau.dk), currently working on my master's thesis in distributed systems.
 My master's thesis has most of its code available as free software at [Our Organisation](https://github.com/aau-p9s).

 * 💼 I'm working as a software developer at Lyngsoe Systems A/S. Check out my [CV](https://github.com/Mast3rwaf1z/CV)